joshmeek/isidor/README.md

 # Isidor

 > **Note:** This project is **no longer actively maintained**.
-The code is provided as-is for archival and informational purposes.
+The code is provided as-is for archival and informational purposes (all visible API keys have been revoked).
 I built this for myself personally but ended up switching to using the new _Advisor_ features in Oura for similar purposes.

 **Isidor: Your AI-Driven Life Protocol System**